The realization space of an unstable coalgebra: Cosimplicial spaces

 We define

-analogous to Proposition \ref{Moduli+Diff. = !}, as the classifying space of the category
+analogously to Proposition \ref{Moduli+Diff. = !}, as the classifying space of the category

-This category has the following objects: diagrams $T\leftarrow U\to V$ in $c\CA$ such that $U\to T$ is a structured object of type $K_C(M,n+1)$ and $V$ is \mc{E}-equivalent to $C^\bu$ and such that $U\to V$ is cosimplicially $1$-connected.
-Morphisms are weak equivalences of diagrams.
-We refer to Subsection~\ref{subsec:moduli-spaces} for some background.
+This category has the following objects: diagrams $T\leftarrow U\to V$ in $c\mc{S}^{\mc{G}}$ such that $U\to T$ is a structured object of type $L_C(M,n+1)$, $V$ is \mc{G}-equivalent to $X^\bu$, and $U\to V$ is cosimplicially $1$-connected.
+The morphisms are given by weak equivalences between such diagrams.
+We refer to Subsection~\ref{subsec:moduli-spaces} for some background about these moduli spaces.

 \begin{proposition} Let $n \geq 1$ and suppose that $X^\bu$ is an object of $c\mc{S}^{\mc{G}}$ such that $\sk^c_{n} X^\bu \stackrel{\sim}{\to} X^\bu$.
 Let $M$ be an object of $\V C$, where $C=\pi^0H_*(X^\bu)$.
 Then there is a natural weak equivalence